ClearMeasureLabs/onion-architecture-dotnet-7-container-apps-gha-demo/README.md

 # Octopus Deploy Runbook Setup:

-In the ChurchBulletin.Scripts package that is created there is a script called ScaleContainerApp.ps1.
-When provided with an appReplicas value the script will set the min and max number of replicas of the container app to that value.
-This is used with Octopus Runbooks ([Runbooks Documentation](https://octopus.com/docs/runbooks#:~:text=To%20create%20or%20manage%20your,%E2%9E%9C%20Runbooks%20%E2%9E%9C%20Add%20Runbook.)) to scale up the instances of the container app for day and nighttime loads.
+In the ChurchBulletin.Scripts package that is created there is a script called ScaleInfrastructure.ps1.
+When provided with appReplicas and/or serviceObjective values the script will set the min and max number of replicas of the container app and the service objective of the database.
+This is used with Octopus Runbooks ([Runbooks Documentation](https://octopus.com/docs/runbooks#:~:text=To%20create%20or%20manage%20your,%E2%9E%9C%20Runbooks%20%E2%9E%9C%20Add%20Runbook.)) to scale up and down the infrastructure for day and nighttime loads.

 ## Create ContainerAppReplicas variable

-In your Octopus Deploy project, create a new variable named **ContainerAppReplicas** and give it an integer value. e.g. 2 Commit this variable to main. **Variables not in the default branch will not be accessible to runbooks**
+In your Octopus Deploy project, create two new variables
+- **ContainerAppReplicas** and give it an integer value. e.g. 2
+- **DBScaledUpPerformanceLevel** and give it service objective value. e.g. S0

+Commit these variables to main. **Variables not in the default branch will not be accessible to runbooks**

 ![Alt text](images/Replicas1.png)

 ## Create Scale Up Runbook

 - In your Octopus Deploy project, navigate to Operations -> Runbooks and select ADD RUNBOOK
-- Name the runbook Scale Up Container App
+- Name the runbook Scale Up Infrastructure
 - Select Save
 ![Alt text](images/runbook1.png)